wolfSSL/wolfBoot/docs/Targets.md

 You can modify the Lauterbach NOR flash demo or use `debug_wolfboot.cmm` script, just make sure the flash offset for the RCW is `0x0` and the address offset for wolboot is `0x1000`.

+## Other Tools

+1. Make sure the memory addresses are alinged with the `.config` file.
+2. Note the important NOR flash addresses in the defualt config are as follows.
+3. RCW location is offset `0x0` or `0x20000000` memory mapped.
+4. Wolfboot location is offset `0x1000` or `0x20001000` where wolfboot starts.
+5. Application location is offset `0x20000` or `0x20020000` where application code goes.
+6. Update location is offset `0x40000` or `0x20040000` where the new or updated applciaiton goes.
+7. Load Location is `0x18020100` which is OCRAM or where the applciaiton code is loaded if using RAM loading from
+8. DTS Location is
+9. Update memory locations as neeeded.